KelpFriesOG/CS214/notes/self-study/lecture_-1.md

 the original object / array outside of the context of the function!
 That is why we pass pointers, for arrays, and for structs.**

+Also consider the fact that passing an entire struct requires a lot of memory overhead compared to passing a pointer to the same struct.

 ---